 Incremental annual reduction in the use of salt for de-icing to reach 50% reduction based on an average annual use of 2600 tons per year at UMAA from 1989 to 1999.
 The quantity of salt used for deicing will be tracked on an annual basis.
-FY 2008-2009 (annual) ✓ ✓ ✓ Salt usage is quantified annually and will be provided in the ar nual report.
+FY 2008-2009 (annual) ✓ √ ✓ Salt usage is quantified annually and will be provided in the annual report.
 Increase the use of alternative de-icers annually to replace/supplement salt use.
 The quantity of alternative de-icers will be tracked on an annual basis.
-FY 2008-2009 (annual) ✓ √ ✓ The usage of alternative de-icers is quantified annually and wil l be provided in the he ann ual report.
+FY 2008-2009 (annual) ✓ ✓ ✓ • The usage of alternative de-icers is quantified annually and will be provided in the an nnual 1 eport.
 All applicators (technicians) will be trained in pesticide and fertilizer use.
 The number of pesticide and fertilizer technicians will be tracked on an annual basis.
-FY 2008-2009 (annual) ✓ \ ✓ Applicable staff are certified Pesticide Applicators and routinely attend State of Michigan training to maintain their certification.
-There are approximately 76 staff currently certified as Pesticide Applicators.
-There are also six staff certified in Integrated Pest Management.
+FY 2008-2009 (annual) ✓ ✓ ✓ Applicable staff are certified Pesticide Applicators and routinely attend State of Michigan training to maintain their certification.
+There are approximately 77 staff currently certified as Pesticide Applicators.
+There are also six (6) staff certified in Integrated Pest Management.
 Eliminate the need for vegetative replacement due to salt damage to the maximum extent practicable.
 The need for replacement vegetation will be tracked for subsequent reporting.
-FY 2008-2009 (annual) √ √ ✓ Vegetation replacement due to salt damage is quantified annua report.
-Vegetation replacement due to salt damage is quantified annually and will be provided in the annual
+FY 2008-2009 (annual) ✓ ✓ ✓ Vegetation replacement due to salt damage is quantified annually a report. nd will be provide ed in tl ne annual